East Midlands Airport Special Assistance

 What Special Assistance services are available at East Midlands Airport?

 - Dedicated assistance staff throughout the airport as well as easily accessible assistance points in each of the car parks

 - Changing Places toilet facilities, accessible with a key that you will need to collect from the bar at Castle Rock Tap Room and Bar

 - You can download and complete an Assistance Passport which will allow the airport to assess your needs and advise on how they can assist you best.
 Be sure to bring it with you to the airport!

 - Assistance Dogs are more than welcome!
-Please check in at Passenger Services before you head to security to ensure all paperwork is complete.
-Relief areas are avaliable both before and after security
+Please check-in at Passenger Services before you head to security to ensure all paperwork is complete.
+Relief areas are available both before and after security

 You’ll find dedicated bays available in Short Stay 1, Mid Stay 3 and Long Stay 1, and are on a first come first served basis!
 You can also book Meet and Greet parking by calling 0808 169 7032 and will receive 20% off – simply have your Blue Badge and its expiry date to hand.

 Articles you may find interesting on special assistance in airports